pearpages/my-blog-v1/_posts/2015-05-13-angularjs.markdown

 Business logic should almost always be placed in backend REST services whenver possible.

+* Model: Stores the business data.
+* View: Represents the model in UI.
+* Controller: Responsible for coordinatin between model and view.

 ## RESTful web services

 AngularJS's **resource** object lets developers interact with  REST services like standard objects.